Skip to main content

 House geckos are widely accepted in many cultures often seen as symbols of good luck and prosperity.
 In various regions geckos are believed to bring fortune and protection.
 Some traditions even discourage harming them considering them spiritual guardians.

-While some people may find geckos startling they are harmless and beneficial.
+While some people may find geckos startling, they are harmless and beneficial.
 To peacefully coexist avoid using chemical pesticides which reduce their food supply keep windows and doors closed to prevent excessive indoor presence and provide natural hiding spots such as plants or shaded areas.

-Some people mistakenly believe geckos are dangerous or venomous but they pose no threat to humans.
-Their bite is rare and only occurs if they feel extremely threatened.
+Some people mistakenly believe geckos are dangerous or venomous, but they pose no threat to humans.
+Their bite is rare and only occurs if they feel extremely threatened

 House geckos are nature’s tiny guardians silently working to control pests maintain ecological balance and adapt to urban environments.
 Their unique behaviors climbing abilities and nocturnal hunting skills make them valuable allies in homes and gardens.